Coronavirus: Advice for applicants

 - 8. I can’t get a place on an IELTS test or other English language test?

 We realise that registering for an IELTS or other English language test is difficult at the moment (and impossible in some countries).
 We do recognise a range of English language qualifications at Sussex and have recently approved the use of the Duolingo English test.
 Please check the pages below to see details of the full range of English language evidence we recognise:

 - Masters English language requirements

 - PhD English language requirements

 We’ve already agreed that we’ll accept the IELTS General Training test this year as well as IELTS Academic and we know IELTS and other English testing services are doing all they can to provide test spaces.
-We are also looking at whether there are alternative online tests we can recognise and will update our English language page, so bookmark this for latest news.
+We are continually reviewing options so bookmark this page for latest news.

-If you think you have other evidence of English language, please contact our Admissions Office (for undergraduates, email email@example.com; for postgraduate students, firstname.lastname@example.org).
+If you think you have other evidence of English language, please send evidence to our Admissions Office.
+For undergraduate students, email email@example.com and for postgraduate students, email firstname.lastname@example.org.

-- 7. I’ve missed examinations because of the Coronavirus COVID-19 /I’ve had to self-isolate so this has impacted on my studies, what do I do?
+- 10. I’ve missed examinations because of the Coronavirus Covid-19 /I’ve had to self-isolate so this has impacted on my studies, what do I do?